Morels31/ffmpeg-wrapper/README.md

 - [ ] Normalize input files and output directory path.
 - [ ] Mantain sub-directory tree of the output files.
 - [ ] Execute ffmpeg and check return code, if failed save failed filenames and logs and report it later.
-- [x] Add --use-defaults argument
+- [x] Add --use-defaults argument.
+- [ ] Check if ffmpeg is installed.

+## Optional TODO
 - [ ] Time how much time each file has taken.
 - [ ] Check if output file is smaller, and if it is by how much.
-- [ ] Check if ffmpeg is installed and get executable's path

-## Optional TODO
-- [ ] Makefile to install the script
+- [ ] Makefile to install the script.
 - [ ] Telegram notification when rendering has been finished.
 - [ ] Option to automatically delete files smaller than the original.
 - [ ] Option to automatically replace original files.